 The Blank Park Zoo would like to invite teachers to teacher workshops to be held at various locations and dates throughout the year.
 Participating teachers will be eligible for a FREE zoo program.

 Cost: $20 to help cover costs associated with materials and meals.
+All sales are final, no refunds will be honored.

 License renewal will be made available.
 All workshop activities are aligned with the Next Generation Science Standards and the Iowa Core for science, with connections to literacy, math, and social studies.